 Air Force: Aircraft and Hangars

-Air Force veterans have a 4x risk multiplier.
-Asbestos was used in aircraft brake systems, engine components, and heat shields.
+Air Force veterans faced exposure through aircraft brake systems, engine components, and heat shields.
 Ground crew and mechanics who worked on older aircraft had the most direct exposure.
 Hangars, maintenance facilities, and base buildings also contained extensive asbestos.

 Coast Guard: Vessel Maintenance

-Coast Guard veterans face risk levels comparable to the Army (5x).
+Coast Guard veterans face risk levels shaped by vessel work.
 Coast Guard cutters and patrol boats used asbestos in the same way as Navy ships, though typically in smaller vessels.
 Personnel who performed maintenance and repair work on these vessels had the highest exposure levels.

 VA Benefits for Mesothelioma